JBarcellesi/Direwolf/README.md

 ### Implementation
 In order to make the project work, an ad-hoc script has to be written for each device in the network, since they have to be configured in the proper way and one by one because some features cannot be the same between different devices, as IP addresses, default gateways and VLAN tags.
-In the end, the Vagrantfile has to be modified to guarantee that every device's script is executed.
+For this reason, the Vagrantfile has to be modified to guarantee that every device's script is executed.

+It is necessary for every device to turn on interfaces to allow traffic to pass, to give IP addresses for every interface (execpt for the switch that works at level 2 in the ISO/OSI stack, so it does not have an IP address since it is only for level 3 of ISO/OSI stack devices).
+In addiction, those VMs that act as routers need a command to allow them to route packet becoming worthy of being named "router".
+Then every host needs a command to ensure them a default gateway and every gateway needs a command that builds a static route (since dynamic routing is not allowed in the project) to reach those subnets that are linked to the other gateway present in the network.

 #### Vagrantfile
 Throrugh the Vagrantfile, the network is build instantiating devices as virtual machines.
 Here is an example of how this file creates VM setting a name (router-2), the interfaces on that device, the script from which the device takes its features when the network is up (router-2.sh) and the RAM allocated for the machine (256MB).